marifse/community_ibm_iks_ansible_collection/docs/ibm_container_private_service_endpoint_enable.rst

 Synopsis
 --------

-This module disable the image security for an IBM IKS cluster.
+This module enables the private service endpoint in an IBM IKS cluster.

 Requirements
 ------------